ONSdigital/sdc/doc/reports/spikes/ras-rm-account-removal.md

 ### Things to consider
  - Is it okay that any messages that were sent while the user had an account are still there?
 If not, there is only one schema to look at (securemessage) that has 4 tables.
 From the party_id gathered at the start, it's possible to delete the messages, the status states and finally the record of the thread in the conversations table.
  - Do we need to ensure the respondent with the account has completed all of their surveys?
 I imagine so.
 How would we do that?
- - Deleting from the business and business attributes table sounds easy, but what is the knockon effect from it?
-If deleting businesses isn't possible then deleting the account is going to be very difficult because of the structure of the data.
  - Script or inbuilt functionality in response-operations-ui?
 I would recommend to creating the feature in response-operations-ui to take as many manual steps out of the process as possible.
  Endpoints on the ras-party and auth service API should be created to do this programatically.
 Doing it this way should lead to less mistakes, easier rollbacks if a mistake does occur and clearer logging output to help debug any issues.